oracle-livelabs/spatial-graph/adb-graph/llm-generated-graph/generate-data-for-graph/generate_data_for_graph.md

   ![create prompt function](images/create_prompt_function.png "create prompt function")

-  2. Use PL/SQL to create staging table and stored procedure to loop thru each chunk and execute function using chunk as parameter
+  2. Use PL/SQL to create staging table and stored procedure.
+The stored procedure will call the function and load results into the table.

       Paste the PL/SQL: